dimitris-t/global-bitcoin-wallet/README.md

 To train people in the use of Bitcoin.

-Randomly donate Bitcoin to people who went into the trouble to educate themselves; not just random people off the street.
+To randomly donate Bitcoin to **people who went into the trouble to educate themselves**; not just random people off the street.

 To get people to learn enough to write bots.